DependableSystemsLab/TensorFI/README.md

 Also, make sure the python interpreter name is correct in the script (it defaults to python) - if not, change it.

+## 5. Visual demonstrations

-6. If you want a visual demo of TensorFI, try running autoencoder.py from TensorFIHOME directory.
+If you want a visual demo of TensorFI, try running autoencoder.py from TensorFIHOME directory.

    ```